 Read much more about multichannel in this article.

-Binaural is always 2.0.
 Binaural recordings are recommended to be played back using headphones.
 Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create a 3-D stereo sound sensation for the listener of actually being in the room with the performers or instruments using a head-shaped microphone (see example below).

-SonoruS Holographic Imaging
+2ch Sonorus Holographic Imaging

 SonoruS Holographic Imaging (SHI) was invented by the Dutch engineer Arian Jansen.
 SHI uses a proprietary matrix incorporating phase, timing and EQ information to reproduce a three-dimensional listening experience from two speakers.
 With the correct playback setup, this format can fill the room with musical information, with sound coming from up to 270 degrees around the listening position.